 This owner has actually tried to do the right thing by installing AGM batteries.
-Of course they lasted all of two years, on a mooring, but that is a topic for another day.
-Everything on a boat seems to be a compromise.
+Of course they lasted all of two years, on a mooring, because he lacked solar, but that is a topic for another day.
+Everything on a boat is really a compromise.

-On a boat like this GEL or AGM batteries will likely be a good alternative option.
+On a boat like this GEL or AGM batteries will be the only good option.

 Any discussion about battery installation would be incomplete without addressing securing the batteries into the vessel.

 For this task I often prefer a set of heavy duty pad eyes and some canoe/kayak straps..
 The other pad eye in this photo is for the house bank which has not yet been installed into the battery tray.
 Containment of acid is critical so that any metal tie downs don't get compromised by acid.
 For containment plastic battery boxes suffice.